Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

-When the Senate began work on its health care bill, there was hope that they might produce something more popular than the House bill, which was disliked even by people who voted for it.
+When the Senate began work on its health-care bill, there was hope that they might produce something more popular than the House bill, which was disliked even by people who voted for it.
 As New York’s Ed Kilgore noted, Majority Leader Mitch McConnell didn’t need to come up with better legislation, he just needed to make it look like he’d made some improvements:

 Senators very much need their bill to be perceived as much less damaging to the American health-care system than the House bill.
 But at the same time, it needs to be close enough in reality to the House bill that the ultimate House-Senate conference product can still get through the lower chamber.